savi-lang/savi/BUILD.md

-# Building mare from source
+# Building savi from source

 ## FreeBSD